nawrotlab/larvaworld/README.md

     Run a genetic algorith optimization algorithm to optimize a basic model's configuration set according to a fitness function.
     This line optimizes a model for kinematic realism against a reference experimental dataset

-        larvaworld-cli Ga realism -N 20 -t 0.5 -mID1 GA_test_loco -mGA model
+        larvaworld-cli Ga realism -refID exploration.40controls -N 20 -t 0.5 -mID1 GA_test_loco -mGA model

 4. Experiment replay

    Replay a real-world experiment.
-   This line replays a reference experimental dataset (note that this is imported by the tests/data_import/Schleyer/import_Schleyer.py)
+   This line replays a reference experimental dataset (note that this is imported by the example named : import_Schleyer)

         larvaworld-cli Replay -refID exploration.dish03
         larvaworld-cli Replay -dir SchleyerGroup/processed/exploration/dish03